 Realizing I don’t’ know is better; not knowing this knowing is disease.

 Man alone faults this disease; this so as not to be ill.

 The sacred person is not ill, taking his disease as illness.

 Man alone has this disease; this is because to him there is no illness.

-(1) I found life to be a matter of perusing one path after another toward what felt to be a promised land.
-Each has come to a dead end; each dead end thrusts me deeper into the way that cannot be named.
-Life has turned out to be a matter of seeking truth only to end up finding untruth, which always returns me to chapter 1’s disclaimer… “The way possible to think, runs counter to the constant way“.
+(1) I find life to be a process of pursuing one thing after another toward what promises to be ‘the answer’.
+Each dead-ends, which thrusts me yet deeper into what chapter 14 describes as, Unending, it cannot be named, and again returns to no-thing.
+Ironically, seeking truth only ends up finding untruth.
+As chapter 1 cautions, “The way possible to think, runs counter to the constant way”.